PostHog/posthog.com/contents/blog/posthog-cloud-eu.md

 ### Where are PostHog Cloud EU's servers based?

-PostHog Cloud EU is hosted on AWS servers based in Frankfurt, Germany.
+PostHog Cloud EU is hosted in the AWS `eu-central-1` region based in Frankfurt, Germany.

 ### What data is transferred from the EU to the US?

 None.
 PostHog Cloud EU is an entirely independent instance of PostHog.
-All event data, user data, and the product itself, is hosted on our EU-based servers.
+All event data, user data, and the product itself, is hosted on our EU-based infrastructure.

 ### How do I use PostHog Cloud EU in compliance with GDPR?